 Someone started clapping wildly behind her.

 “You sing like an angel.”
-She finally spoke, still regarding Duwa in awe, who finally remembered to be embarrassed.
+The girl finally spoke, still regarding Duwa in awe, who finally remembered to be embarrassed.
 “I’ve never heard such a beautiful voice.”

 Duwa bent to pick up the vegetables, muttering her thanks.